-The physician-assisted weight loss program at Tufts Medical Center is aimed at achieving long-term weight loss through medical, nutritional and lifestyle changes.
-These changes require the development of new skills to identify less desirable habits and replace them with healthier ones.
-Our weight loss professionals provide you with the tools you need to do this.
+Are you looking to achieve long-term weight loss through medical, nutritional and lifestyle changes?
+Develop the new skills needed to identify less desirable habits and replace them with healthier ones with guidance from our weight loss medicine experts, who will provide you with the tools you need to do this.

 The staff at Tufts Medical Center's Weight and Wellness Center works with each patient to understand factors that have made weight loss or weight maintenance difficult in the past, and all patients are offered comprehensive, individual and/or group education and support.
 Our medical weight loss program encompasses four major areas: